stormchaserroleplaying/stormchaserRPG/Spells/3/Warding/index.md

 **Components:** V, S<br>
 **Duration:** 1 Round

-Choose a creature within range that you can see that.
-The target is protected for the duration from becoming grappled or restrained.
+Choose a creature within range that.
+The target is protected for the duration from becoming [grappled]((https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) or [restrained]((https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/).
 If another creature successfully grapples or restrains a target, it instead fails the attempt and the spell ends.
 If a target is already grappled or restrained when the spell is cast, it automatically breaks free of the grapple or restraint and the spell ends.

 In addition, after the spell ends on a target it gains a bonus to its next damage roll made to a with a melee attack equal to your spellcasting attribute modifier.